dresdner353/energyutils/xnix_workflow/README_ESB.txt

 0.4320 Euro.
 You can have as many of these on the line as required for your given electricity plan.

-The line starting with "--tariff_interval" defines day/hour ranges and the matching tariff.
-In the above example, it says hours 08-23 are the Day tariff and hours 23-08 are the night and 02-04 are the Boost tariff.

-You can also optionally prefix this with a day range 1-7 to depict tariffs for specific days.
-For example:

-    --tariff_rate Day:0.5094 Night:0.3743 Peak:0.6223 Free:0 \
-    --tariff_interval 08-23:Day 23-08:Night 17-19:Peak 7-7:09-17:Free \

-The above defines a Free tariff of 0.
-Then this tariff is applied only on Sunday between 9-5pm

-Lastly, the --annual_standing_charge value is yearly standing charge.
+The line starting with "--tariffs" defines the tariff plans in a separate file.

 See:
 https://github.com/dresdner353/energyutils/blob/main/GEN_REPORT.md